open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ## Consistent Probability sampling

-The consistent sampling scheme adopted by OpenTelemetry propagates two values via the context, termed "p-value" and "r-value":
+The consistent sampling scheme adopted by OpenTelemetry propagates two values via the context, termed "p-value" and "r-value".

-1. p-value: the "parent probability" value can be set independently by any span in the trace, for its children, and informs child parent-based Samplers of their adjusted count
-2. r-value: the "randomness" value is determined and propagated from the root to all spans in the trace and serves to make sampling decisions consistent

 Both fields are propagated via the OpenTelemetry `tracestate` under the `ot` vendor tag using the rules for [tracestate